Canglong Wang (王苍龙)

 2006-2010 BA Social Work, Southwest University, China

 I interrupted my PhD study for one year (from Feb 1st 2016-Jan 31st 2017) in order to accompany my wife who went back to gave birth to our first baby.
-His Chinese name is Yunhe Wang (王允赫) given by myself, and his English name is Kieran meaning 'little dark one' given by my wife's supervisor Professor John Blenkisop.
-The profile picture which I name 'Father and Son' shows the smiling faces of Yunhe and me.
+His Chinese name is Yunhe Wang (王允赫) given by myself, wherein the Chinese character "允" represents the Confucian golden principle of "being moderate," and the Chinese character "赫" is the Chinese translation of the England city Hull where my wife and I met and fell in love.
+My son also has an English name Kieran, meaning "little dark one," given by my wife's supervisor Professor John Blenkisop.
+The profile picture which I name "Father and Son" shows the smiling faces of Yunhe and me.

 (Forthcoming) “The Cultivation of Civic Virtues in Confucian Classical Education in Contemporary China.”
 In Handbook of Chinese Citizenship.
 (In English)